Tes3awy/DataCenter-DevNet/nxcli_api/README.md

 # Exercise 2

-> Show how to send `show interface transceiver` command and export its output to CSV file.
+> Shows how to send `show interface transceiver` command and export its output to a CSV file.